top of page

 ree

 I find immense joy in the cathartic writing process, and I cherish revisiting pieces that resonate deeply.
-My blog celebrates the stories we share and retell and the little lessons we learn along the way.
-As I mentioned a few months ago, while driving to Chicago with my husband for our anni trip, I experienced a moment that brought my PTSD to the forefront.
-It struck me then that while PTSD can fade into the background, the impact of trauma remains within us.
-It made me reflect on a small piece I wrote a while ago for another mental health blogger focused on PTSD advocacy:
+My blog celebrates the stories we share, retell, and the little lessons we learn along the way.
+As I mentioned a few months ago, while driving to Chicago with my husband for our 12 year wedding anniversary trip, I experienced a moment that brought my PTSD to the forefront.
+It struck me then that while PTSD can eventually fade into the background, the impact of trauma still remains within us.
+It made me reflect on a small piece I wrote a while ago on PTSD advocacy:

 ree